 Supplements

-Certain supplements are known for their immune-boosting properties.
+Certain supplements are known for their immune-supporting properties.
 Some popular options include:

 Vitamin C: It’s a powerful antioxidant that supports immune function and can be found in citrus fruits, strawberries, and supplements.
 Vitamin C is needed by our cells to keep the immune system strong and neutralise the free radicals in the body.
 This reduces any inflammation and swelling.
-We need additional supplies when we are off-colour or under much stress.
-The amount and type to take vary for each individual.
+We need additional supplies when we are off colour or under a lot of stress.
+The amount and type to take vary from person to person.
 It is found naturally in many fruits and vegetables.
-Freshly squeezed lemon juice and lime juices are particularly good sources.
+Freshly squeezed lemon juice and lime juice are particularly good sources.

 Many people swear by taking vitamin C at the start of a cold.
-They gradually increase the dose to one that makes the stools are loose, then ease the dose down a bit.
-I have found that it works for me sometimes.
-Care needs to be taken and if you are sensitive to water-soluble vitamin C, do not do this (water-soluble vitamin C can affect the kidneys in some individuals).
+They gradually increase the dose to one that makes the stools loose, then ease the dose down a bit.
+I have found that it sometimes works for me.
+Care is needed; if you are sensitive to water-soluble vitamin C, do not do this (it can affect the kidneys in some individuals).

-Fat-soluble vitamin C is an oil-soluble vitamin C stored in the lipid cell membrane until the body is ready to put it to use, extending its availability to the cells, unlike the water-soluble form.
-This has also eased other inflammatory symptoms for people, so it is worth considering if you have inflammation.
+Fat-soluble vitamin C is an oil-soluble form stored in the lipid cell membrane until the body is ready to use it, extending its availability to cells, unlike the water-soluble form.

-Vitamin D3: This is a great vitamin to take in the winter as the light levels drop.
-Our bodies create Vitamin D from the sunshine on the lighter days (though some people can still be deficient in it).
+Vitamin D3: This is a great vitamin to take in winter, as light levels drop.
+Our bodies produce Vitamin D from sunlight on lighter days (though some people can still be deficient).

 It is also valuable for our immune systems, so it is worth taking.
-Taken in liquid form, with Vitamin K2 ensures the body has sufficient of that to process the D3 properly.
+Taken in liquid form with Vitamin K2 ensures the body has sufficient Vitamin K2 to process D3 properly.

 Zinc: This mineral is essential for immune cell function and can be taken as a supplement or found in foods like meat, nuts, and beans.

-Omega3 Fish or vegan oil supplements support our cells to stay hydrated and, therefore, assist in eliminating toxins and nutrient uptake.
+Omega-3 fish or vegan oil supplements help our cells stay hydrated and, therefore, assist in eliminating toxins and nutrient uptake.

-Medicinal Mushroom supplements are very popular for their immune-boosting and other qualities.
-You shouldn’t take these fungi in their raw form since many of them are known to be poisonous.
+Medicinal Mushroom supplements are very popular for their immune-supporting and other qualities.
+You shouldn’t eat these fungi raw, since many are known to be poisonous.
 You can now benefit from different medicinal mushroom powder or capsule forms.

-A drink made from lemon juice with ginger and honey can be soothing if you cough.
+A drink made from lemon juice, ginger, and honey can be soothing if you cough.

 The lemon is high in vitamin C, and ginger helps us sweat out the toxins in the body, which is useful if we have a cold or flu.
 Ginger is also helpful for settling upset stomachs, dizziness, nausea, vomiting and cold sweats.

 Honey soothes a sore throat, making it an effective and natural cough suppressant.
-This drink improves the body’s ability to fight infection and decreases the risk of fevers.
+Ginger is warming and traditionally used to support the body during colds.
 The natural sweetness of honey also balances the tartness of the lemon and the ginger’s spice, giving honey, lemon and ginger tea its pleasant taste.

 It has been a favourite of mine for a long time.
-I have found it good to take as a preventative and during illness.
-It can sometimes ease hay fever and other allergic conditions (they also do a children’s version).
+I have found it good to take as a preventative and during illness (they also do a children’s version).

 In 2020, Cytoplan added improved products –